Last Updated on October 19, 2023 by Plant Mom Care

 The plant can thrive in temperatures between 65°-75°F. Avoid big temperature variances indoors, even if this plant is almost indifferent to temperature fluctuations.

-ZZ plants can grow perfectly well without being fed, although it will benefit from a small boost by feeding them half the usual dose of all-purpose fertilizer two times in summer.
+Can grow perfectly well without being fed, although it will benefit from a small boost by feeding them half the usual dose of all-purpose fertilizer two times in summer.

 It will thrive in any type of well-draining soil mix.
 Cacti soil mix is also good for growing ZZ plants.
 Select a pot with large draining holes.

-ZZ plants can be repotted once in 2-3 years, in spring or summer, depending on how fast it grows and/or pot’s size, as it doesn’t like to be root-bound (no plant does).
+Can be repotted once in 2-3 years, in spring or summer, depending on how fast it grows and/or pot’s size, as it doesn’t like to be root-bound (no plant does).
 There will be some indication of this if you see the leaves turning yellow or rhizomes exposed and the plant stops growing.
 If this happens, repot immediately, dividing the plant if necessary.

 When repotting, it’s always better to pick a pot bigger than the previous one.
 Prepare the plant for repotting by watering it well in the evening before loosening the soil.
 Ease the plant gently from the pot, using a knife to help free it if it is difficult to remove.